 This program provides insight into how pressure impacts the cognitive part of your brain.
 Using this insight, you will learn proven strategies to enable you to perform your best when is matters most.

-In addition to using his background in sales to motivate and inspire audiences, Bill leverages his Mathematics and technical background to take a practical and scientific approach to helping people understand how the brain responds under pressure, and how that can help increase leadership and performance.
+Bill’s experience in technology and sales gives him real-world experience in the types of challenges that organizations face today.
+His analytical background in math and computer science drives him to take a practical and scientific approach to helping people understand how the brain responds under pressure, and how that can help increase leadership and performance.

 Bill has an authentic approach that resonates with the audience and especially with those that might be typically resistant to the important relationship between ‘soft-skills’ and exceptional leadership.
 A natural storyteller, he balances anecdotes with science and research to engage all types of participants.
 When he is not speaking, Bill spends time working with senior leaders and their teams at Fortune 500 companies helping them overcome the barriers that often hold them back from reaching their full potential.